ncpenke/py_ib_tws_server/README.md

 - [Example of using the asyncio API](./examples/asyncio_client_checks.py)

-# TWS API
+# TWS API Setup and Notes Notes

-The following section describes the Interactive Brokers TWS API setup and contains notes that describe the TWS API.
+The following section describes the Interactive Brokers TWS API setup and notes that describe the TWS API, which were useful in the implementation of this package.

 ## TWS API Setup